mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 5/JTAS_-_Volume_5_10-05-24 .md

 Impersonal: The security forces are less concerned with individual rights and justice, and more with the laws themselves and public order.
-A Difficult (10+) Advocate check can reverse the negative DM on sentencing rolls on these worlds, as Travellers use the letter of the law to their favour.
+A Difficult (10+) Advocate check can reverse the negative DM on sentencing rolls on these worlds, as Travellers use the letter of the law to their favor.
 Militarised: All key security forces are military in nature.
 Typically more heavily armed and armored than civilian security forces, they will normally be granted significant latitude by the government.